 However, UCF spokeswoman Courtney Gilmartin told Knight News in an e-mail that they are not essential personnel but that “staffing emergencies such as Hurricane Irma is part of the RA position description.”

-“That said, if anyone has concerns about being on campus during the duration of the storm, Housing is flexible and not requiring staff members to stay,” she continued.
+“That said, if anyone has concerns about being on campus during the duration of the storm, Housing is flexible and not requiring staff members to stay,” she said.
 “Any concerns should be brought to the appropriate supervisor.”

 While they said that some staffers are allowed to ride out the storm elsewhere, housing communities like Towers at Knights Plaza have all hands on deck.